Navigating the Dialogue Builder

 There are two different drawers: Dialogue Settings and Message Block Details.

 Details: Accessed by clicking the message block you want to view details of.
-This drawer can be pinged by clicking .
+This drawer can be pinned by clicking the pin icon .

 You can add or edit Actions to the message block here as well.
 Added actions can be viewed easily under each block.